UnknownSojib/Disable-Enable-Windows-Updates-Permanently/README.md

 # Disable Enable Windows Updates Permanently

 Are you fed up with Windows updates?
-In this video,

 Expert IT Solution demonstrates a simple way to permanently disable Windows 10 and 11 updates.